neverinfamous/R2-Manager-Worker/README.md

 ## Desired improvements

-1. **Bug:** File preview mode does not update after adding or deleting image(s) without refreshing the page.
-List mode updates properly.
-2. **Enhancement:** Add the ability to edit R2 bucket names.
+1. **Enhancement:** Add the ability to edit R2 bucket names.
-3. **Enhancement:** Modify the delete bucket workflow to optionally remove non-empty buckets after a confirmation, following the behavior of `delete_r2_bucket_robust.ps1` while still warning the user.
+2. **Enhancement:** Modify the delete bucket workflow to optionally remove non-empty buckets after a confirmation, following the behavior of `delete_r2_bucket_robust.ps1` while still warning the user.
-4. **Enhancement:** Add a feature to move file(s) from one bucket to another.
+3. **Enhancement:** Add a feature to move file(s) from one bucket to another.
-5. **Enhancement:** Switch login to the Cloudflare Worker SSO integration backed by Cloudflare Zero Trust and GitHub.
+4. **Enhancement:** Switch login to the Cloudflare Worker SSO integration backed by Cloudflare Zero Trust and GitHub.
-6. **Long-term:** Add support for AWS S3 buckets and bidirectional migration between S3 and Cloudflare R2.
+5. **Long-term:** Add support for AWS S3 buckets and bidirectional migration between S3 and Cloudflare R2.

 ---